thillRobot/ros_workshop/module10/tutorial10_using_moveit/tutorial10_using_moveit.md

 ## Installation

-This has been test on Ubuntu 18.04 (minimal) in a VM (see module 1)
+This has been tested on Ubuntu 18.04 (minimal) in a VM (see module 1)

 It is assumed that [ROS melodic](http://wiki.ros.org/melodic/Installation/Ubuntu) is installed

-Source the ROS setup file before begin
+Source the ROS setup file before starting.
+This is probably in your `~/.bashjrc`

 ```
 source /opt/ros/$ROS_DISTRO/setup.bash